AlexisJW/Awesome-E6/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Awesome books]></a>
-**[Awesome books]** build a website that allows users to add and remove books from a list, we are using JavaScript objects and arrays to store the list of books and modify the DOM (Document Object Model) to display the list of books on the webpage.
+**[Awesome books]** build a website that allows users to add and remove books from a list, we are using JavaScript objects with ES6 Modules and arrays to store the list of books and modify the DOM (Document Object Model) to display the list of books on the webpage.
 We also add basic events, such as clicks or form submissions, to allow users to interact with the webpage.

 ## 🛠 Built With <a name="built-with"></a>